GIS Colorado is offering four scholarships for 2020:

 Undergraduate scholarships are awarded to students who demonstrate excellence in the application of geospatial tools, and are intended to support student learning and experience with geospatial technologies and tools.
 Graduate awards are designed to support application of GIS knowledge and expertise to independent and original research.

-All winners will also receive a one year membership to GISCO.
-Scholarship recipients who present their project at GIS in the Rockies (as a poster or presentation), will have their conference registration fee paid by GISCO.
+Scholarship recipients who present their project at GIS in the Rockies (as a poster or presentation), will have their conference registration fee paid by GIS Colorado.

 Projects submitted must be independent work – no group projects will be accepted.